felixnyamweya/wpsso-schema-json-ld/readme.txt

 </head>
 `

-* Example WPSSO JSON Pro markup for a WooCommerce product, including its variations.
+* Example WPSSO JSON Pro markup for a WooCommerce product, including all its variations.

 `
 <script type="application/ld+json">{